fabianoriccardi/ESPLogger/readme.md

 - `SD` (only for ESP32): the standard file system for micro SD cards on ESP32.
 It supports both FAT and FAT32.
 You have to `#include <SD.h>`.
 Note that in ESP8266 core, there is an `SD` class, but since it doesn't derive from `FS`, it doesn't work with ESP Logger.
 Actually, it is just a wrapper over SDFS, only for compatibility with older code.
 - `SDFS` (only for ESP8266): the standard file system for micro SD cards on ESP8266.
 It supports both FAT and FAT32.
 You have to `#include <SDFS.h>`.

+Remember to make sure that the path to log exists before calling begin.
+Some file systems create the necessary path when opening a file (like SPIFFS), other won't (like SD for esp32).

 ### Other APIs and examples

 To complete the library's overview, you may look at the *examples* folder, in which you can find some working examples to understand how easy it is to master ESP Logger.
 Look at *commented* header files (*.h) for the full library specifications.